tiacomyns/tiacomyns/README.md

 **What I'm up to?**

 - This upcoming semester my classes are focused towards backend with a lot of Java happening!
-- Trying to land myself an internship over the uni break 😄
-- I have some projects I am excited to share! *Coming soon*
+- I have some projects I am excited to share! *soon*
 - Hoping to facilitate lots of very cool events for The RMIT Programming Club (TPC) and the RMIT Society for Women in Information Technology (SWITCH)

 <img width="929" alt="github banner" src="https://user-images.githubusercontent.com/48738614/161478649-8e691b3c-97b2-4c25-a439-a4e7e87e998f.png">